agircc/agir-learning/README.md

 ## Learner-Centric Architecture

-This system is designed around the central concept of a **learner** - a user whose skills and knowledge evolve through simulated processes.
+This system is designed around the central concept of a **learner** - a user whose skills and knowledge evolve through simulated scenarios.
 Here's how it works:

 1. **Learner Identification**:
    - The system identifies the learner based on the YAML configuration